 The annual fee of $95 is waived the first year.

-The SPG Business Card comes with a brand new, limited-time 100,000 bonus points offer for spending $5,000 within three months of account opening.
-That offer expires October 31, 2018.
+The Starwood Preferred Guest Business Credit Card, issued by American Express, comes with 75,000 bonus points for spending $3,000 within three months of account opening.

-Category bonuses include 6 points per dollar spent at Marriott or SPG properties, 4 points per dollar spent at U.S. restaurants, U.S. gas stations, wireless telephone services purchased directly from U.S. service providers, and on U.S. purchases for shipping, and 2 points for every dollar spent otherwise.
+Category bonuses include 6 points per dollar spent at Marriott or SPG properties, 4 points per dollar spent at U.S. restaurants, U.S. gas stations, wireless telephone services purchased directly from U.S. service providers, and on U.S. purchases for shipping, and 2 points per dollar on all other eligible purchases.

 - A free night award after each account anniversary to spend at any property that costs up to 35,000 points